How Does 3PL Logistics Work?

 - Reduced delivery oversight: If a customer hasn’t received the product they won’t go seek out your 3PL – they will come to you for a resolution.

 - Investment: A 3PL may be a cost-saving solution in the long-term picture, but for small organizations the upfront investment may prove daunting.
-The less need you have for warehousing and distribution the less likely it is you will find 3PL cost effective, at least initially.
+The less need you have for a 3PL warehouse and distribution center, the less likely it is you will find 3PL cost effective, at least initially.

 - Less control of your product: You could find yourself far from your product, depending on which 3PL you choose.
 This could become a problem if you need to access your supply for reasons such as changes or general quality control.